 While the CV comprises your academic profile, the references reinforce your personal statement, academic history, and add insights to make your application more appealing as a PhD researcher.

-Let us discuss factors to consider while choosing references for PhD application.
+Let us discuss PhD application tips to consider while choosing references:

 1. Knows You Personally